soumyasamantaray/CB_with_GCP/README.md

 # CB_with_GCP

-This is a test for cloud build
+This is a test for cloud build.